-In past years, the last week of the year I have compiled the most popular recipes of the year or my favorites.
+In past years, the last week of the year, I have compiled the most popular recipes of the year or my favorites.
 Or I have told you how the blog works in the technology behind the scenes part.
-This year, I want to tell you what I do on a daily basis to maintain the blog.
+This year, I want to tell you what I do daily to maintain the blog.
 It’s a full-time job, which I love, and add to being a mom, like many of you.
 My days from Monday to Friday.

 - 7:05 The alarm sounds.
-I’m not a morning person, and in general, until I’ve had breakfast I’m not in the best mood.
-I always tell everyone never ask me something early in the morning because my first impulse will be to answer NO. My daughters and my husband leave the house at 7:10 so I do not see them.
+I’m not a morning person, and in general, until I’ve had breakfast, I’m not in the best mood.
+I always tell everyone never ask me something early in the morning because my first impulse will be to answer NO. My kids and my husband leave the house at 7:10, so I do not see them.
 Probably getting up in peace is my favorite part of working from home.

 - 7: 30-8: 30 I sit down to breakfast and read the weather forecast (as the urban farmer that I am).
 I answer the questions that have accumulated on the blog from the previous day (I do this seven days a week) and schedule the post on Facebook for the day.
 I read emails, but usually, I do not answer early.

 Monday I go to the supermarket and do errands outside the house.
 Buy gifts or stop at the dry cleaners.
 Banking gymnastics as my grandfather used to call it.

 Tuesday I go to the donation garden since I am the one in charge I can not miss, there I decide what to plant, harvest, organize, and teach the volunteers.